syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 Scheme: `g:<group-name>/<project-ID>`

 !! **Be aware**
 !!
 By default every OpenStack project has one group which contains all users with access to the project.
 Users currently are not able to see their group memberships.
-Please contact our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md) if you need a list of your project's group names.
+Please contact our [Support (support@syseleven.de)](../../06.Support/default.en.md) if you need a list of your project's group names.

 Example: